Wednesday and Thursday, November 28-29

 - Provide visibility for ongoing and unpublished research across the entire institution

-Hosted by the Office of the Vice Provost for Research; College of Veterinary Medicine; SC Johnson College of Business; the Departments of Psychology, Sociology and Communications; and the Research Data Management Service Group.
+Reproducible Research @ Cornell event hosted by the Office of the Vice Provost for Research; College of Veterinary Medicine; SC Johnson College of Business; the Departments of Psychology, Sociology and Communications; and the Research Data Management Service Group.